dannymayer/danmayer/src/posts/planning-your-website.md

 ---
-templateKey: article-page
-title: Planning your website
+title: 'Planning your website'
-slug: planning-your-website
-path: planning-your-website
-date: 2018-08-27
+date: '2018-08-27'
-cover: /img/website.jpg
-tags:
+tags: 'Web Design'
-  - Web Design
-meta_title: Buyer Personas
-meta_description: >-
-  Taking your brand or business online is one of the most exciting first steps to bringing your vision to life, but it is not without its challenges.
+description: 'Taking your brand or business online is one of the most exciting first steps to bringing your vision to life, but it is not without its challenges.
 Creating a website is a huge undertaking that requires planning and a vision of how you want your website to function.
-Things to consider include picking a hosting provider that fits your needs, what kind of message you are trying to portray to your target audience.
+Things to consider include picking a hosting provider that fits your needs, what kind of message you are trying to portray to your target audience.'
-author: Danny Mayer
 ---
 # **Overwhelmed by the process of planning a website?**